Georgios Dedas: National team career

 Dedas won the silver medal at the 2005 Mediterranean Games, while playing with Greece's under-26 national selection.

 Coaching career

 Dedas started his professional basketball coaching career as an assistant coach of AEK Athens in 2016.
 In 2022 Dedas has won Lithuanian League being assistant coach of BC Rytas Vilnius.

 On June 27, 2025, Dedas was named as the head coach of Filou Oostende of the BNXT League.
+He was sacked on February 27, 2026.

+In July 2026, Dedas joined PAOK as a member of Andrea Trinchieri's coaching staff.

 Personal life

 Dedas' younger brother, Stefanos, is also a professional basketball head coach.
 He has coached Gaziantep, of the Turkish Super League, among other clubs.